Space Management Committee Reports

 The SMC reached consensus that the Project Building Committee should proceed on the basis of the current space program and that the marginal space deficit be solved within the area encompassed by the current building envelope + the proposed new lecture hall space, and that the Building Committee report final space resolution to the SMC in Spring06.

-December 5, 2005 - official minutes submitted by Robert Friedrich:
+Official minutes submitted by Robert Friedrich: